Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/JakobRaatschen/Project_Description_Jakob_Raatschen.md

 indicating the study is needed.
 Adjusting the subj_idx variable so there is no overlap between participants is also needed.
 Furthermore, all variables that are unique to one of the studies should be removed.

+Also concatenate the three data sets you have created including the `average_performance`.
+Here you have to decide again if you want to keep the `subj_id` again numerical or combine it with `study_id` into a single identifier variable (hint: keep it consistent across both concatenated data sets).

 ## Data visualization 1: Confidence ratings and performance accuracy across studies